How to Release Your First Cassette Tape (Without a Label)

 Step 8: Price Your Tape Without Undercutting Yourself

 You’re not a major label.
-Don’t act like one.
+Don’t act like one - you can always give it away for free!
+Do you really need $10?

 Factor in: